-4. Policies in relation to slavery and human trafficking
+4. Policies in relation to Slavery and Human Trafficking

-UKCEH operates a series of policies to mitigate the risk of modern slavery and outlines the steps taken to prevent slavery and human trafficking in its operations; these include the UKCEH Code of Conduct, Whistleblowing policy, Safeguarding policy the Modern Slavery Procedure.
-These policies are accessible to all UKCEH employees and the public and are actively reviewed:
+UKCEH operates a series of policies to mitigate the risk of modern slavery and outlines the steps taken to prevent slavery and human trafficking in its operations; these include the UKCEH Code of Conduct, Whistleblowing Policy, and Safeguarding Policy.
+These policies are regularly reviewed, are accessible to all UKCEH employees and are available on request:

-- Whistleblowing policy we encourage all our workers, customers, and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
+- Whistleblowing Policy we encourage all our workers, customers, and other business partners to report any concerns related to the direct activities, or the supply chains of, our organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
 Our whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers, or other concerned parties can also refer to the UK National Helpline at www.modernslaveryhelpline.org or call 0800 012 1700. - Employee code of conduct our code makes clear to employees the actions and behaviour expected of them when representing our organisation.
-We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing its supply chain. - Recruitment policy we use only specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency. - Our recruitment processes are designed and managed to ensure that all prospective employees are legally entitled to work in the UK via our Baseline Personal Security Standard (BPSS) process, which consists of verification made up of the following 4 parts (RICE), we obtain assurance on: - Right to work and Identity check Nationality and Immigration Status (including an entitlement to undertake the work in question) Identity (electronic identity authentication - name, address, aliases, links accounts, etc.) - o Criminal Records Search for unspent convictions only (Basic Disclosure) - Employment history check Confirmation of past 3 years employment (minimum) history /Activity
+Employees, customers, or other concerned parties can also refer to the UK National Helpline at www.modernslaveryhelpline.org or call 0800 012 1700. - Safeguarding Policy this denotes measures to protect the health and well-being of children (under the age of 18) or vulnerable adults allowing them to live free from abuse, harm and neglect. - Employee Code of Conduct our code makes clear to employees the actions and behaviour expected of them when representing our organisation.
+We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing our supply chain. - Supplier Pay Policy this requires that a valid Purchase Order is issued to any supplier prior to any work/service is undertaken.
+A PO can only be issued once a proposed supplier has met the requirements of due diligence checks. - Recruitment Policy we use only specified, approved, reputable employment agencies to source labour and always verify the practices of any new agency we are using before accepting workers from that agency. - Our recruitment processes are designed and managed to ensure that all prospective employees are legally entitled to work in the UK via our RICE process, which consists of verification made up of the following 4 parts.
+We obtain assurance on: - Right to work and Identity check Nationality and Immigration Status (including an entitlement to undertake the work in question) Identity (electronic identity authentication - name, address, aliases, links accounts, etc.) - Criminal Records Search for unspent convictions only (Basic Disclosure) - Employment history check Confirmation of past 3 years employment (minimum) history /activity

-Furthermore, UKCEH has a rigorous suite of policies and a confidential Employee Assistance Programme all of which are designed to support and safeguard our employees
+Furthermore, UKCEH has a rigorous suite of policies and a confidential Employee Assistance Programme, all of which are designed to support and safeguard our employees.